The ANITA Anomalous Events and Axion Quark Nuggets: Some technical details on the AQN properties.

 We mention dependence $\lambda (E)$ on energy $E$ because the key element of our proposal is the fast acceleration of the produced electrons due to the strong background repulsive (for electrons) electric field determined by (\ref{U}).
-Our estimates presented above strongly suggest that the electrons produced by this mechanism can get accelerated up to $10$ MeV energy without much scattering on the way as $\lambda (E)$ is very large in comparison with accelerating region of order $r^*\sim 10^{-3}$ cm.
+Our estimates above strongly suggest that the electrons produced by this mechanism can get accelerated up to 10\,MeV energy without much scattering.
+This is because $\lambda(E)$ is much larger than the size $r^*\sim10^{-3}\,$cm of the accelerating region.

+Similar arguments also suggest that there is a suppression factor $ ({r^*}/{\lambda})^3 \ll 1$ if $\lambda\gg r^*$.
+This factor accounts for the ``reduced'' equilibration volume, violating the basic requirement for maintaining the thermodynamical equilibrium for $\lambda\gg r^*$.